App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-A commercial or business auto loan is a type of financing that you can use to purchase a vehicle for your company.
+A business auto loan is a type of financing that you can use to purchase a vehicle for your company.
 This type of loan can typically be used to buy cars, vans, and some trucks.
-For a heavier-duty vehicle or commercial truck, you may need to look into getting an equipment loan or commercial truck loan instead.As with a personal auto loan, commercial auto loans are considered secured because the vehicle you’re purchasing acts as collateral for the loan.
+For a heavier-duty vehicle or commercial truck, you may need to look into getting an equipment loan or commercial truck loan instead.As with secured auto loans for consumers, business auto loans are typically secured with the vehicle you’re purchasing acting as collateral for the loan.
 If you default on your payments, the lender can seize and re-sell the vehicle to recoup its losses.

 How Do Business Auto Loans Work?